San Francisco & beyond – sightseeing travel tips

 Flores, located in Cow Hollow, serves traditional Mexican cuisine and great cocktails.
 A friendly place to have a drink and people watch on lively Union Street, or to have an authentic Mexican meal.

-Palm House is a fun place to go for drinks and food, or just drinks.
+Palm House is a fun place to go for drinks and food or just drinks.
 It has many atmospheres to choose from and on weekends, in the afternoon, it may become a party.
-The quality of the drinks and food; inspired on tropical places, is great, and the service is very friendly and professional.
+The quality of the drinks and food; inspired by tropical places, is great, and the service is very friendly and professional.
 It’s located in the busy part of Union Street so feel free to go bar hopping.

 Spruce is a great place to go out for drinks, small plates or dinner and enjoy a vibrant atmosphere in a beautifully decorated setting.
 Located in the chic neighbourhood of Presidio Heights, it’s a great place to relax and enjoy the good things in life.

 Tonga Room is located in the beautiful Fairmont Hotel.
 If you enter through the hotel lobby, with its elegant and classic décor, you will be surprised to see the atmosphere of the Tonga Room.
 It’s a fun and tropical bar and restaurant with Polynesian-fusion cuisine.
-The decoration and atmosphere are bright, and joyful.
+The decoration and atmosphere are bright and joyful.
 The former hotel’s swimming pool became a lagoon and a floating stage for live entertainment at the Tonga Room.